 Students who are new to American Sign Language should register for ASL 101.
-If you have previous experience with ASL and wish to enroll in a higher level course for fall term, you must complete an assessment with WOU’s ASL faculty at SOAR.
-Students attending SOAR in California or Hawaii should complete a virtual assessment via Skype before SOAR.
-To arrange a virtual ASL assessment, please contact Lyra Behnke at email@example.com.
+If you have previous experience with ASL and wish to enroll in a higher level course for fall term, you must complete a virtual assessment with WOU’s ASL faculty prior to registering for courses.

 Virtual assessments will conducted from 9:00 a.m. to 12:00 p.m. on June 18 and June 21.
 Students are required to schedule their assessment time by contacting Lyra Behnke at firstname.lastname@example.org.

 All WOU students are required to complete WR 121 and WR 122.
 Most students should begin in WR 121.
 Students can use their ACT/SAT scores, AP/IB English Language score, Smarter Balanced score, Essential Skills score, CLEP credit, or prior college credit to place into WR 122.
 Placement information can be found: wou.edu/english/first-year-